 When you make changes directly to your live site, you run the risk of something causing your site to crash.
 And if your site is tied to your business, downtime is critical to avoid at all times, as that could mean a loss in sales.

 To eliminate this unnecessary risk, you can use a test environment to update your WordPress site.
 For quick fixes, a staging site would work well.
 If you’re testing functionality or a brand new site design, I recommend a local environment.
-If you haven’t worked with a test environment before, Local by Flywheel is a free app that’ll help you get started in no time.
-Download Local by Flywheel here!
+If you haven’t worked with a test environment before, Local is a free app that’ll help you get started in no time.
+Download Local here!